Morbidity and Mortality Conference (M&M)

 This bi-monthly conference is divided into a faculty-led oncology journal club, a fellow-led peri-operative case discussion with pertinent literature review, a fellow-led chemotherapy case discussion with literature review, a research seminar with current research data presented by any member in the division (or guests from other areas), and the division administrative meeting including the monthly Graduate Education Committee for review of fellowship issues.
 Residents are invited to attend some of the sessions, but the educational level of all of the conferences is at the fellowship level.

 The Department is home to 10 Board-certified and non-Board certified clinical and research fellowships in obstetrics and gynecology.
-To promote cross-specialty collaboration, all trainees take part in our Fellowship Common Curriculum.
+To promote cross-specialty collaboration, all trainees take part in our Michigan Medicine Didactic Curriculum.
 These are ½ day educational seminars on numerous topics relevant to clinical research and academic leadership.
 Topics include research design and implementation, identifying funding opportunities, manuscript timelines and preparation, how to be an effective teacher, and employment contracts.
 In addition, the department sponsors social events for fellows and advanced trainees across all specialties to further encourage collaboration and to help fellows build both a professional and personal network.

 Gynecologic Oncology Tumor Board